ac524/mern-jwt-auth-setup/README.md

 * Create the .env file at the root of your project

-* *Make sure your .gitignore file as a rule to ignore this file.
+* *Make sure your .gitignore file has a rule to ignore this file.
 This file should NEVER be committed!*

 * Add a new variable for `JWT_SECRET`.